CAcertOrg/cacert-infradocs/docs/systems/webstatic.rst

 Planned
 -------

-.. todo:: manage the webstatic system using Puppet
+.. todo:: update to Debian 10 (when Puppet is available)

 System Future
 -------------